-Responsibility for implementing OCIR requirements and expectations individual accountability in banking',19 the PRA recognises that the responsibilities likely to be allocated to the SMF24 may overlap with other Prescribed Responsibilities.
-For instance, responsibility for operational continuity may be subsumed under the Prescribed Responsibility in Allocation of Responsibilities 4.1(10) ('responsibility for developing and maintaining the firm's recovery plan and resolution pack and, where relevant, resolution assessment, and for overseeing the internal processes regarding their governance').
+12.4 Responsibility for operational continuity in resolution should be clear and explicit.
+Where it exists, the Chief Operations Senior Management Function (SMF) 24 may hold overall responsibility for implementing OCIR policy.
+As set out in paragraph 2.11H of SS28/15 'Strengthening individual accountability in banking', the PRA recognises that the responsibilities likely to be allocated to the SMF24 may overlap with other Prescribed Responsibilities.23 For instance, responsibility for operational continuity may be subsumed under the Prescribed Responsibility in Rule 4.1(10) of the Allocation of Responsibilities Part of the PRA Rulebook ('responsibility for developing and maintaining the firm's recovery plan and resolution pack and, where relevant, resolution assessment, and for overseeing the internal processes regarding their governance').
 As long as accountability for all relevant responsibilities is clear and explicit, firms may allocate them in whichever way best reflects the way they organise themselves in practice.
 Further information on the SMF24 function is contained in SS28/15.